 Revocable Trusts Work Best When Funded

 The secret to making revocable trusts work best is to fund them.
 That step is necessary to avoid probate and to make it easier for your trusted fiduciary to step in easily if you ever become incapacitated.
-This means retitling assets — whether real estate, bank accounts or investment accounts — in the name of the trust.
+This means retitling assets—whether real estate, bank accounts, or investment accounts—in the name of the trust.
 All too often, attorneys draw up wonderful estate planning documents, advise clients to fund their trusts, and then nothing happens.
 Trusts have no relation to assets that are not retitled.
 However, if you execute a “pour-over” will along with your trust saying that at your death all of your assets will be distributed to your trust, your wishes as to the ultimate distribution of your estate will be carried out.
 You just won’t avoid probate and will not have as good incapacity protection.

-On two occasions in our practice we’ve had estates involving men who created their trusts on their own and didn’t execute wills or fund the trusts.
+On two occasions in our practice, we’ve had estates involving men who created their trusts on their own and didn’t execute wills or fund the trusts.
 The result in one case was that the property went to people the man had intended to disinherit.
-In the other, the heirs at law agreed to follow their father’s wishes even though this meant giving his $1 million house to his girlfriend – generous children.
+In the other, the heirs at law agreed to follow their father’s wishes even though this meant giving his $1 million house to his girlfriend – what generous children.

 How to Retitle Assets